London Pubs Group

 SE11 4RS

-This pub is not only a grade II listed building but it is also one of London’s Real Heritage Pubs, ie it is on the Campaign for Real Ale’s (CAMRA) London Regional Inventory of Pub Interiors of Special Historic Interest, and the description is as follows: “This local drinkers’ pub is as impressive and intact an example of ‘brewers’ Tudor’ as you will find anywhere.
+This pub is not only a grade II listed building, it is also a Three Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of outstanding national historic importance, and the description is as follows: “This local drinkers’ pub is as impressive and intact an example of ‘brewers’ Tudor’ as you will find anywhere.
 It was rebuilt about 1929 by London brewers, Charrington’s.
 The outside has a display of half-timbering which gives the viewer the feel of what to expect inside.
 Rather like the Wheatsheaf in Borough, the pub stretches back from the road and is split down the middle by a dividing wall with the servery sitting in the middle with access to both sides.
 There are masses of heavy timbering, most of it with adze marks to create a sense of antiquity.
 There are two low, narrow doorways at each end of the servery giving access from one side of the pub to the other; over one doorway a Toby jug (the emblem of Charrington’s); over the other a red lion.
 Other things to enjoy (left) the built-in picture of Bonnie Prince Charlie landing in 1745 and (left and right) original light fittings, brick pillars and mock-heraldic cartouches of the red lion and Toby jug over the fireplaces.
 Attached to the left of the building is a feature sometimes found at inter-war pubs, a separate off-sales shop.”

 Unfortunately, the former gents’ loos which had original tiling have now been converted to a kitchen.